thomhastings/attackvector/README.md

 * The password recovery of [hashkill](http://www.gat3way.eu/hashkill)
 * The cryptography of [DaKaRand](http://dankaminsky.com/2012/08/15/dakarand/)
 * The penetration tools of [Kali](http://kali.org)
+* Additional tools for pen-testing, password cracking, and more

 Build Instructions
 ==================